kapilgaur87/Capstone_Project3_Online-Retail-Customer-Segmentation/README.md

 2. Run the colab notebook

 ## Dataset
-The dataset used for this project is available at [Dataset Link](https://example.com/dataset).
+The dataset used for this project is available in the repository with the name Online Retail.xlsx
 - It includes customer transaction history and relevant features.

 ## Methods